- Internet and society

 This Oxford-based Centre aims become a leading global resource for understanding how to deliver effective cyber security; OII Fellows Bill Dutton and Ian Brown lead its work on security cultures and regulation.

-Participants: Simon Bastow, Professor Patrick Dunleavy, Tobias Escher, Professor Helen Margetts, Oliver Pearce, Jane Tinkler
+Participants: Simon Bastow, Professor Patrick Dunleavy, Tobias Escher, Scott A. Hale, Professor Helen Margetts, Oliver Pearce, Jane Tinkler

 Research dedicated to improving knowledge and understanding of e-government and the impact of web-based technologies on government.